Boreas618/Notes/database-systems/introduction.md

-# Introduction

-## Introduction to Database Systems
+# Introduction to Database Systems

 **Data VS Information:** Information is data presented in context.